👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 Latitude, Climate and Agriculture Limits of Iran

-This "Sub Tropical High Pressure Belt Wind Syatem" explains why many of the world’s major deserts are located within the subtropical
+- This "Sub Tropical High Pressure Belt Wind System" explains why many of the world’s major deserts are located within the subtropical

 high-pressure belt between 20° and 30° latitude.
 Examples include: